 - A First-Year Seminar that will engage you in the Christian liberal arts

 - 8 credits of classes that focus on the Christian story and tradition

 - Courses that cover learning themes such as belief and reason, cross-cultural engagement, historical perspectives, and self and society

-- A senior-year seminar that ensures you're prepared to apply all you've learned—both in your major and in your general education classes—to your future career and life of service and social responsibility
+- A senior-year seminar that ensures you're prepared to apply all you've learned—both in your major and in your Northwestern Core classes—to your future career and life of service and social responsibility